• Skip to main content

 Retirement visas

-Many people want to a change for their golden years.
+Many people want to change for their golden years.
 Retiring abroad is becoming more and more popular.
 Governments have recognized this demand, and several are offering retirement visas.
 For these visas, there is generally an age requirement which ranges from 45 – 60 years old.
 You’ll also need to show that you can cover all your health costs with a comprehensive health insurance plan.

 We have an article dedicated to Retirement visas with more detail on these programs.
 Also, see our blog on Retirement abroad pros and cons to see if this could be the right choice for your golden years.